FREQUENTLY ASKED QUESTIONS- Rev. 6/19

 Is there a dress code?
 Not really.
 I am most comfortable while robed for weddings and generally wear a black judicial-style robe.
 I do have white and cream colored robes as well.
 I have several colored clergy stoles that may coordinate with your wedding colors.
 While I’m game for theme weddings, such as Renaissance Fair, etc., I draw the line at appearing as “Glinda, the Good Witch” in a pink ball gown and crown and I will not participate in “skyclad” (nude) weddings.
 (Trust me…) You can certainly wear whatever you'd like.

 Can the officiant/celebrant help you deal with family conflicts connected to the ceremony?
 YOU are the parties contracting my services and I am prepared to consult with YOU and YOUR BRIDE/GROOM ONLY.
 No exceptions!
 NO changes to your ceremony or plans we have discussed will be made without the express permission of the wedding couple.
-I don’t care who asks or demands it of me…it’s simply not happening unless the bride or groom okays it and it is reasonable!
+I don’t care who asks or demands it of me… whether it is a family member, friend of your planner, it’s simply NOT happening unless the bride or groom okays it and it is reasonable!

 Should I bring our marriage license to the ceremony, or will you sign it before the wedding?
 I am legally bound to sign it on the day on which the ceremony is performed.
 Usually we will sign it a little while before the ceremony so that you may get on with your festivities, pictures, etc. One it is signed, it is mailed and/or delivered.
 No exceptions!